 - Will there be a photosensitive visor, like the Shoei “Transitions” visor?

-That reflects the current state quite well.
+That reflects the current state of the helmet’s visor quite well.
 The visor is good quality, sturdy and optically pure.
 It doesn’t scratch easily (not that I’ve tried, but also I haven’t experienced any accidental scratching).

 But currently instead of a pinlock, it has an anti-fog shield.
 This is fine, but I can see its edges when I’m riding.
 See the photo at the top of this article.

-Secondly, there’s no “Transitions” equivalent.
+Secondly, there’s no “Transitions” visor equivalent for the Forcite helmet.
 This is understandable… barely any brands offer photosensitive visors.
 The Forcite helmet does have a flip-down sun shield.
 It’s VERY effective.
 So much so that I don’t use it unless I’m staring straight into the sun.

 Basically the visor situation is good, but not amazing in any way.
 I’ll wait to see if they offer pinlock support later.

-Another common complaint about the Forcite helmet is that it’s noisy.
+Another common complaint (on the forums from other risers) about the Forcite helmet is that it’s noisy.
 Firstly this is common with carbon fibre helmets, which I haven’t used before.

-I usually wear earplugs when I ride.
-I did try the Forcite helmet without earplugs and found it unbearably noisy on my motorcycles (currently two, a sport bike and a sport touring bike) above 60 km/h.
+I usually wear custom Earmold earplugs when I ride.
+I did try the Forcite helmet without earplugs and found it unbearably noisy on my motorcycles (currently two, a sportbike and a sport-touring bike) above 60 km/h.
 This was a little disappointing, as a helmet is supposed to go a long way towards attenuating wind noise.

 Forcite communications between riders